 The National Civil War Centre invites you to explore one of the most fascinating times in UK history, sweeping you into a remarkable story of superstitions, serious sibling rivalry and seismic change which has affected the country we live in today.
 See the realities of 17th century life through the eyes of people who lived it in our stunning galleries and bring the whole family to enjoy a fantastic range of interactives including our much-loved dressing up cupboard!

-English Heritage members receive 30% off entry.
+English Heritage members receive 30% off admission.

 Newark became such a prominent town on the UK map by the time of the Civil Wars partly because of its prominent geographic positioning.
 Halfway between London and York, on Great North Road where it was safe to cross the River Trent.
 Today, with excellent rail and road connections, it is easier than ever to visit Newark.